 Today's residential credit finance system functions in a variety of ways to disproportionately lock communities of color out of mainstream lending services, just as it did explicitly when the system was established.
 Much of the discussion about discrimination in the lending market and the dual credit market begins with redlining practices that were reinforced by the federal government.
 It's important to note that America has always had a dual credit market, from the colonial era onwards.
 For example, after slavery ended, the U.S. congress established a separate and unequal financial system for people who had been formerly enslaved.
 The Freedman's Bank was established in 1865 but folded in 1874 due to fraud perpetrated by its Board of Directors.
-When borrowers of color historically could not access mainstream credit, they turned to fringe lenders-including payday lenders and check cashers-as a source of credit.55 Later, federal efforts intended to provide access to mortgage credit to Blacks and Latinos, such as extending FHA credit to targeted borrower groups, were at times plagued with high-cost and abusive lending practices by the financial radcampaign.com/fair-housing-info/resources/wells-fargo-reo-conciliation-agreefirms.
-56
+When borrowers of color historically could not access mainstream credit, they turned to fringe lenders-including payday lenders and check cashers-as a source of credit.55 Later, federal efforts intended to provide access to mortgage credit to Blacks and Latinos, such as extending FHA credit to targeted borrower groups, were at times plagued with high-cost and abusive lending practices by the financial firms.
+56 is readily accessible in predominantly White

 A dual credit market resulted, generally servicing borrowers along racial and ethnic lines, and this bifurcated system continues to function to date.
-High-cost, low-quality credit is readily available in predominantly Black and Latino communities, while low-cost, high-quality credit is readily accessible in predominantly White communities.
-A 2009 study of fringe lenders in California found that payday lenders were nearly eight times as concentrated in neighborhoods with the largest share of Blacks and Latinos as compared to White neighborhoods, draining nearly \$247 million in fees per year from these communities.57 Widespread segregated residential patterns have actually made it easier to sustain a bifurcated financial system in the United States.
+High-cost, low-quality credit is readily available in predominantly Black and Latino communities, while low-cost, high-quality credit

 Credit scoring systems currently in use were built upon and continue to rely on the very dual credit market that developed from restricting services to people of color.
 For example, some scoring mechanisms evaluate a borrower who received a loan from a finance company as a worse credit risk than one who got a loan from a depository institution.
-This criterion is a poor determinant of risk, and reliance on this premise penalizes the borrower who simply may not have had access to a mainstream lender but had abundant access to fringe lenders.58 Credit
+This criterion is a poor determinant of risk, and reliance on this premise penalizes the borrower who simply may not have had access to a mainstream lender but had abundant access to fringe lenders.58 Credit scoring mechanisms too often assess the riskiness of the lending environment, product type, or loan features a consumer uses, rather than the risk profile of the consumer.